Previous

 DECEMBER

 Summer is well and truly in the air come December in Antarctica, with penguin colonies at their liveliest and mothers showing off their young.
 However, hatchings are not the only reason to celebrate!
-Experience the ultimate white Christmas that you are guaranteed to remember for a lifetime, surrounded by loved ones and like-minded travelers that have become lifelong friends.
+Experience the ultimate white Christmas that you are guaranteed to remember for a lifetime, surrounded by loved ones and like-minded travellers that have become lifelong friends.
 Enjoy a traditional Christmas lunch, but be prepared to drop your cutlery if your Expedition Leader announces a pod of whales ahead or other unforgettable gifts from Mother Nature.